himgoy/AutoML/README.md

 We need to divide the data into train test and give it to the frameworks We can give time boundation while running.
 We will be covering the following frameworks:
-•	Google Auto ML
+- H2O Auto ML
-•	H2O Auto ML
+- Auto ViML
-•	Auto ViML
+- TPOT
-•	TPOT
+- MLBox
-•	MLBox
+- AutoGluon
-•	AutoGluon
+- MLJAR
-•	MLJAR
+- Auto Sklearn
-•	Auto Sklearn
+- Auto Keras
-•	Auto Keras
+- Ludwig